Jayjay-lv/Encryption-Project/Kobie_standups.md

 - Next class I am going to work on figuring out how to shift back our text to its original letters.
 - our challenge will be trying to figure out the syntax for how to shift back the string

+## Daily report 2019-05-14
+- I discovered a bug in our code where it would not include the first letter in the plaintext when counting how many characters there are in the string.
+We fixed it by changing what we were actually counting from the plaintext to the passed in phrase.
+- next class we are going to continue working on how to shift our string back to its original form
+- A challenge is going to be figuring out how to shift it back by the correct number